Actipro/WPF-Controls/Documentation/topics/syntaxeditor/assemblies.md

 </tbody>
 </table>

 Although the add-ons that are marked as sold separately are included with the @@PlatformName controls sample for demo purposes, licenses for them must be purchased separately if you would like to use them.
-However, the pricing on the add-ons is very affordable and licenses are all Enterprise licenses, meaning they cover your entire organization.
+However, the pricing on the add-ons is very affordable and the licenses are all Enterprise licenses, meaning they cover your entire organization.